 Carl Nelson, NSRI fellow and professor of mechanical and materials engineering at the University of Nebraska-Lincoln

-Associate Professor of Chemistry at the University of Nebraska–Lincoln
+Barry Cheung, associate professor of chemistry at the University of Nebraska-Lincoln